 for path in Layer.paths: print(path) for node in path.nodes: print(node)

-But there is one thing you cannot do anymore: access paths or components through their index number.
-I.e.,
+But there is one thing you cannot do anymore: delete paths or components by means of their index number.
+In Glyphs 3,

 # Delete all paths with less than 4 nodes: for i in range(len(Layer.shapes)-1,-1,-1): shape = Layer.shapes[i] if type(shape) == GSPath: # NEW: check for paths if len(shape.nodes) < 4: del Layer.shapes[i]